LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_multiply.rst

 policies for the individual loop levels inside the OpenMP collapse policy.

-Lastly, we describe how to use ``RAJA::statement::CudaKernel`` types to collapse a loop nest into a single CUDA kernel and launch it with a particular thread-block decomposition.
+Lastly, we describe how to use ``RAJA::statement::CudaKernel`` types to generate a CUDA kernel from a loop nest and launch it with a particular thread-block decomposition.

 Here is a policy that will distribute the row indices across